-Grading Policy/Procedure: Grades will be determined by averaging scores from three categories. - \Major Exams - \\Daily Attendance - \\\Final Examination - \Make-up tests may be administered at the discretion of the instructor; students are expected to be present and prepared for all announced examinations. - \\Attendance is taken daily and accrues three points per class attendance.
-A total of 100 points is possible. \\\ Final Examination is required for all students.
+Grading Policy/Procedure: Grades will be determined by averaging scores from three categories.

+- Major Exams - Daily Attendance - Final Examination - Make-up tests may be administered at the discretion of the instructor; students are expected to be present and prepared for all announced examinations. - Attendance is taken daily and accrues three points per class attendance.
+A total of 100 points is possible. - Final Examination is required for all students.

 Special Requirements: Safety Policy.
+Special Requirements: Safety Policy.
 Students should adhere to safety standards established in the SPC Student Handbook.
 Electrical energy can be potentially lethal.
 Students will adhere to the safety policies set forth by the instructor to avoid any electrical contact.
-Further, chemical hazards and appropriate MSDS safety practices will be covered by the instructor during the first class session if potential for exposure exists.
+No devices may be energized without instructor approval.
+Further, those involved in pole climbing activities will adhere to the safety policies set forth by the instructor.
+No climbing may be done without an instructor present.
+Any chemical hazards and appropriate MSDS safety practices will be covered by the instructor during the first class session if potential for exposure exists.

 SPC Disability Statement Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
-For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Reese Center (Building 8) & Lubbock Center 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806296-9611.
+For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Reese Center (Building 8) & Lubbock Center 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.

 Diversity Statement: In this class, the teacher will establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
 Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all of us to learn about others, about the larger world and about ourselves.
 By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be.